 - who is a grandchild of them or was, at that particular time or at any other time, a member of their household;

 - a person who was living in a close personal relationship with them at the time of their death.

 Note that being eligible to make this claim does not mean that you will be successful.
 Success requires satisfying the court that there was not ‘adequate provision’ made.

-Can I challenge a Will if I have received something from the Will?
+Can I contest a Will if I am not eligible?

 - the relationship between the applicant and the deceased, including the nature and duration of the relationship